Yes, you can refinish a hardwood floor.

 lessons?
 How does that work?

 Here at Pete’s Hardwood Floors, we rent all kinds floor installation and refinishing machines, but you can learn to run them on an actual floor.
+Take a test drive with our hardwood rental equipment.
 More

 Check out our YouTube channel.
 Especially the polyurethane application video - it's the best explanation for coating you've ever seen.